stefan06ro/node-exporter-app/README.md

  ## Release Process

 * Ensure CHANGELOG.md is up to date.
-* Create a new GitHub release which will push the tarball to the [default-catalog].
+* Create a new GitHub release with the version e.g. `v0.1.0` and link the changelog entry.
+* This will push a new git tag and trigger a new tarball to be pushed to the [default-catalog].
 * Update [cluster-operator] with the new version.

 [app-operator]: https://github.com/giantswarm/app-operator